Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 Increased Vulnerability of Women During the Pandemic

 UN Women (2024) emphasizes the harmful impact of violence against women on various aspects of health, including increased rates of depression, anxiety disorders, unplanned pregnancies, sexually transmitted infections (STIs), and HIV, compared to those not experiencing violence.
-This statistic highlights the pervasive nature of gender violence and the urgent need for collective action in a post-pandemic world.
-Despite the Centers for Disease Control and Prevention’s removal of language suggesting delays in non-urgent visits and “elective” procedures, there was a dramatic decline in patients seeking reproductive healthcare (Kaiser Family Foundation, 2020).
-Disruptions in supply chains contributed to an estimated 2.7 million unplanned pregnancies and 1.2 million unsafe abortions in the pandemic’s first year.
+For instance, the COVID-19 pandemic intensified women’s vulnerabilities in India by disrupting reproductive choices and access to contraception.
+States with weaker socioeconomic conditions, such as Uttar Pradesh, Jharkhand, and Odisha, reported significant declines in contraceptive use despite unchanged fertility preferences, exposing women to unintended pregnancies and unsafe abortions.
+In contrast, wealthier states like Punjab, Delhi, and Tamil Nadu, and moderately developed Arunachal Pradesh, showed increased contraceptive use, likely due to stronger health infrastructure.
+These divergent patterns reveal how socioeconomic contexts shape reproductive autonomy.
+Ultimately, the pandemic widened regional inequalities, with women in poorer states bearing a disproportionate reproductive health burden (Rahman et al., 2024).
+Another example is that, despite the Centre for Disease Control’s removal of language suggesting delays in non-urgent visits and “elective” procedures, there was a dramatic decline in patients seeking reproductive healthcare (Weigel et al., 2020).
+The pandemic’s disruptions in supply chains contributed to an estimated 2.7 million unplanned pregnancies and 1.2 million unsafe abortions in its first year.
 Moreover, 35% and 21% of sexual and reproductive health (SRH) clinics closed in the U.S. South and Midwest, respectively.
 A decrease in STI testing was reported across multiple countries, including Jordan, Thailand, and Uganda, with 95% of community STI testing clinics in Central Asia and Europe reducing testing.
-In the US, prescriptions for pre-exposure prophylaxis (PrEP) dropped by 80%, while follow-up care for vulnerable women in South Africa also declined (VanBenschoten et al., 2022; Singh et al., 2023).
+In the U.S., prescriptions for pre-exposure prophylaxis (PrEP) dropped by 80%, while follow-up care for vulnerable women in South Africa also declined (Singh et al., 2023; VanBenschoten et al., 2022).
+This statistic highlights the pervasive nature of gender-based violence and the urgent need for collective action in a post-pandemic world.

-Lockdowns, social distancing, clinic closures, and quarantine measures during the pandemic confined individuals to their homes, often trapping women with their abusers.
+Lockdowns, social distancing, clinic closures, and quarantine measures during the COVID-19 pandemic confined individuals to their homes, often trapping women with their abusers.
 This isolation hindered victims’ ability to seek support or escape abusive situations, leading to a significant increase in the risk of serious psychological consequences, such as post-traumatic stress disorder (PTSD) (Brooks et al., 2020; Hawryluck et al., 2004; Reynolds et al., 2008).
-Furthermore, quarantine measures coincided with a surge in cases of gender violence, which often went unaddressed (Usher et al., 2020).
-GV encompasses sexual, physical, and emotional violence, as well as neglect or deprivation, targeting individuals based on their gender (UN Women, 2020).
+Furthermore, quarantine measures coincided with a surge in cases of gender-based violence (GBV), which often went unaddressed (Usher et al., 2020).
+GBV encompasses sexual, physical, and emotional violence, as well as neglect or deprivation, targeting individuals based on their gender (UN Women, 2020).

 Barriers to Reproductive Healthcare Access During the COVID-19 Pandemic